js07/pd-convert-actions/README.md

 ?
 Path to components directory to write files to ./test/output ?
 Wrap the component with `defineComponent()`?
 No
 ?
 Generate labels for component props?
 No
-?
+? eslint-disable props-description rule when missing a prop description?
+No ?
 Convert generated component to ESM?
 (Y/n)
 ```